 Mission: “The main task is to provide a healthy and safe beverage to all consumers.
 Coca Cola always takes decisions to achieve the following targets.

 - Refreshing the world.

-- People: It produces the best employment opportunities for the people around the globe.
+- People: It produces the best employment opportunities for people around the globe.

-- Partners: It is producing a great environment for the partner companies, individuals and groups.
+- Partners: It is producing a great environment for partner companies, individuals, and groups.
 It has a big network of distributors, suppliers, and retailers.
 Together they want to achieve the best value.

 - Planet: It is trying to develop a sustainable approach worldwide.
-It helps the societies and communities to have a sustainable system which supports a sense of responsibility.
+It helps societies and communities to have a sustainable system that supports a sense of responsibility.

-- Profit: Just like other manufacturers, it also wants to maximize the profits in the long-term with the help of considerable advantages for everyone affiliated to it.
+- Profit: Just like other manufacturers, it also wants to maximize profits in the long term with the help of considerable advantages for everyone affiliated with it.

 Coca Cola Marketing Plan

 Coca Cola enjoys several competitive benefits because of its effective Marketing Plan.
 It has various edges such as cost control, operations, brand portfolio, customer relationship, and channel marketing.